Texas’s Definition of Defamation

 |How to Prove||Plaintiffs must “specifically” state the damage caused to them and their reputation.||Because damages are presumed, plaintiffs need not prove damages.||Plaintiffs must prove damage to their reputation.
 However, in defamation per se actions, plaintiffs need not prove injury to reputation in order to recover for mental anguish.||Plaintiffs must prove by clear and convincing evidence that a defendant acted with actual malice.
 Plaintiffs must also prove they suffered substantial injury or loss, and damages other than nominal ones.|

 Reputation & Brand Management Tip: Establishing a budget for online reputation and brand management is an important step in ensuring your brand survives internet defamation and other malicious attacks.
-Not only will setting up an online monitoring budget allow you to understand what your customers and the public think of your brand or product, it will also allow you to better catch trademark infringers.
+Not only will setting up an online monitoring budget allow you to understand what your customers and the public think of your brand or product, it will also allow you to better catch instances of trademark infringement.

 Frequently Asked Questions (FAQ)